phake/phake/docs/method-parameter-matchers.rst

 ======================
 Phake was developed with PHPUnit in mind.
 It is not dependent on PHPUnit, however if PHPUnit is your testing framework of choice there is some special integration available.
-Any constraints made available by the PHPUnit framework will work seemlessly inside of Phake.
+Any constraints made available by the PHPUnit framework will work seamlessly inside of Phake.
 Here is an example of how the PHPUnit constraints can be used:

 .. code-block:: php